vercel/next.js/examples/cms-wordpress/README.md

 NEXT_EXAMPLE_CMS_WORDPRESS_PREVIEW_SECRET=...
 ```

+**Important:** Restart your Next.js server to update the environment variables.

 ### Step 6.
 Try preview mode

-On your WordPress admin, create a new post like before.
-But **do not Publish** it.
+On your WordPress admin, create a new post like before, but **do not publish** it.

 Now, if you go to `http://localhost:3000`, you won’t see the post.
 However, if you enable **Preview Mode**, you'll be able to see the change ([Documentation](/docs/advanced-features/preview-mode.md)).